Ron Mason: Career as player

 Mason played junior hockey with the Ontario Hockey Association’s Peterborough Petes and the Ottawa Junior Canadians.
 From there Mason enrolled at St. Lawrence University in the upstate town of Canton, New York where he lettered in hockey for three years.
 In his first season at SLU in 1960–61, Mason and the Skating Saints were NCAA national finalists.
 In 1961–62, Mason and SLU won the school's first Eastern College Athletic Conference championship and made the NCAA Frozen Four.
 In his final season, SLU won a school-record 20 games finishing 20–6–1.
-Mason lead the team in scoring twice earning back-to-back first-team all league honors.
-Mason was St. Lawrence's only player to earn that distinction until T. J. Trevelyan was named all league in 2005 and 2006.
+Mason led the team in scoring twice earning back-to-back first-team all-league honors.
+Mason was St. Lawrence's only player to earn that distinction until T. J. Trevelyan was named all-league in 2005 and 2006.

 Career as coach

 Mason coached one NAIA program, Lake Superior State, and two NCAA programs, Bowling Green State and Michigan State in 36 seasons from 1966 to 2002.
 He won two national titles: NAIA in 1972 with Lake Superior State and NCAA in 1986 with Michigan State.
 Ron Mason finished his coaching career as the all-time career victories leader in college hockey history with 924 wins.
 Boston College's Jerry York surpassed Mason's win total on December 31, 2012.
 Mason is also the career coaching victories leader at Michigan State with 635 wins.
 He is Bowling Green State's winningest coach by percentage winning over 71 percent of his 229 games at BGSU.

 Mason had 33 seasons with a winning record, 30 seasons winning 20 or more games and 11 seasons winning 30 or more games.
 Mason won ten CCHA regular season championships and a record 13 CCHA tournament titles.
 He advanced his teams to the NCAA tournament 22 times—six times as the No. 1 seed—making the Frozen Four eight times.
 Mason was the CCHA coach of the year six times.
 He won the Spencer Penrose Memorial Trophy as the national coach of the year in 1992.

 On January 26, 2002, a media report stated Mason would step down as coach at Michigan State to take over the athletic director position at MSU.
-On January 28, 2002, Mason made it official he would leave his post as head ice hockey coach to become athletic director.
+On January 28, 2002, Mason made it official that he would leave his post as head ice hockey coach to become athletic director.